EU elections primer: How they work, what could happen

 WHO, WHEN, WHAT ON THE EU VOTE?

 Europe's voting marathon kicked off Thursday in the Netherlands and in Britain .
-Voters in Ireland turn out on Friday, those in the Czech Republic, Latvia, Malta and Slovakia vote on Saturday and the remaining 21 EU nations cast their ballots on Sunday.
+Voters in Ireland turned out on Friday, and those in the Czech Republic, Latvia, Malta and Slovakia on Saturday.
+On Sunday, the remaining 21 EU nations are casting their ballots.

 Voters in each EU nation choose some of the 751 lawmakers in the European Parliament, which sits in both Brussels and Strasbourg, France.